ukparliament/weeknotes.data-search/2018/09/index.md

 ### Corporate data

 [Matt](https://twitter.com/matiasgermanico)'s House of Commons HR feed is not only live but appears to be working as expected.
 Which is a bonus.
+He's planning to put the new asset management system integration live as soon as we have confirmation from the [infosec](https://en.wikipedia.org/wiki/Information_security) people that it's ok to send people data in that direction.

+Lewis has continued work on the stock and finance systems integration.
+He's mostly been figuring out how to change transaction summaries to line by line transactions to match the target API.

+David continued work on the new facilities system.

 ### Capability